Eun burst into Peter’s room. “Peter, we need to—”

 Her brow furrowed in thought.
 “Yes…it is obvious that your puny body and meager skills—”

 “—are no match for your infernal enemies.”
 “Yes,” she said with growing conviction.
 “I shall bolster your paltry efforts.”
-Her face darkened again, shriveling Peter’s scrotum into a tiny pit of wiry-haired wrinkles.
+Her face darkened again, shriveling Peter’s scrotum into a tiny hive of wiry-haired wrinkles.
 “But if you harm an innocent, Peter of Clan Lee, I shall bisect your anus with a blunted hatchet.”

 Peter gulped.
 “Shouldn’t be a problem—I only target assholes.”